 - The full 1841 Census of Buckden Parish is available as fiche set C86.

 - The full 1851 Census of Buckden Parish is available as fiche set C36.

 - The full 1891 Census of Buckden Parish si available as fiche set C13.

 - A surname index of the 1881 Census of the St. Neots Registration District, in which Buckden was enumerated (RG11/1611, Folios 4a - 31a), and which took place on 3rd April 1881, is available as fiche set C5.

-- All the above mentioned fiche sets are available from the Huntingdonshire FHS.
+- All the above mentioned fiche sets are available from the Cambridgeshire and Huntingdonshire FHS.